 Out of 111 students supported so far, 23 (21%) belong to SC/ST category.
 The graduated students have voluntarily donated back nearly 10% of the corpus created by Tata Motors to the alumni association.
 This marks the early beginning of the project on a self-sustaining mode and completes the circle.

 With the help of TML, IITBAA similarly has replicated FAP at IIT Gandhinagar.
 Tata Samarth Scholarship programme – a joint collaboration between Tata Motors, Tata Communication and Tata Hendrickson began in 2014, and is supporting 31 SC/ST engineers from 5 engineering colleges, which is seeding the idea of a self-perpetuating model.

-ASHA KIRAN, a school for special children housed in Jamshedpur that recognizes the special talent in each child and sensitise the community about the needs of a differently abled.
+ASHA KIRAN, a school for special children housed in Jamshedpur that recognises the special talent in each child and sensitises the community about the needs of a differently-abled.
 The school is managed by the AIWC (All India Women’s Conference) – a women’s organisation formed by spouses of the employees at Tata Motors.
 The students are taught in the school till they attain an age of 20 years.
-The differently abled children studying at Asha Kiran School are taught about life skill education to help them lead a normal life.
+The differently-abled children studying at Asha Kiran School are taught about life skill education to help them lead a normal life.
 Students at the school have also been able to show their skills across different fields like drawing, sports and performing arts at national and international levels.
 Thereafter they undergo a vocational skill training at the skilling center, START (Society for Technical Assistance and Remedial Teaching) to support their livelihoods.